NateWr/restaurant-reservations/readme.md

 * Initial release

 ## Upgrade Notice

+#### 1.7.1
+This update fixes a critical bug introduced in v1.7 if you use bookings with the multi-location features of Business Profile.
+You are encouraged to update as soon as possible.

 #### 1.7
 This update adds new features for banning bookings from no-shows and preventing blocked times from appearing in the time picker.
 New options for min party size and same-day bookings have been added.
 Bookings Managers can now edit bookings in the past.